vladforfutdinov/card-view/README.md

 # Card view emulator

-Show payment card emulation for read by payment apps.
+Render payment card to read by payment apps.

 ## How to use